microsoft/vscode-docs/remote-tutorials/ssh/getting-started.md

 ---
 # Remote development over SSH

 This tutorial walks you through creating and connecting to a virtual machine (VM) on Azure using the Visual Studio Code [Remote - SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) extension.
 You'll create a Node.js Express web app to show how you can edit and debug on a remote machine with VS Code just like you could if the source code was local.

-**Note**: Your Linux VM can be hosted anywhere - on your local host, on premise, in Azure, or in any other cloud, as long as the chosen distro meets these [prerequisites](https://code.visualstudio.com/docs/remote/linux#_local-linux-prerequisites).
+**Note**: Your Linux VM can be hosted anywhere - on your local host, on premise, in Azure, or in any other cloud, as long as the chosen Linux distribution meets these [prerequisites](/docs/remote/linux.md#local-linux-prerequisites).

 ## Prerequisites